NemesisGuy/ForkMyFolio-backend/docs/FEATURES.md

   - **Qualifications**: Maintain a list of degrees and certifications.
   - **Testimonials**: Curate quotes and recommendations.
 - **Contact Message Inbox**: A simple interface to view and manage messages submitted through the public contact form.
-- **Dynamic Application Settings**: A centralized location to control application-wide settings, such as toggling the visibility of entire portfolio sections on the public site.
+- **Live Site Configuration**: Admins can use the settings panel to instantly change the public site's behavior, such as toggling section visibility or changing the default PDF template.
 - **Account Management**: Admins can update their private user details (name, email, etc.).

 ## ✨ User Experience (Vue.js Frontend)

 - **Single-Page Application (SPA)**: A modern, reactive, and fast user interface built with Vue 3 and Vite.
-- **Dynamic Content**: All content displayed on the public portfolio is fetched dynamically from the backend API, allowing for instant updates without redeploying the frontend.
+- **Dynamic Content**: All content displayed on the public portfolio is fetched dynamically from the backend API.
+Sections are shown or hidden based on the live application settings.
 - **Seamless Navigation**: Uses Vue Router for a smooth user experience without full page reloads.
-- **PDF Resume Generation**: Allows visitors to download a neatly formatted PDF version of the portfolio on-the-fly.
+- **Dynamic PDF Resume Generation**: Allows visitors to download a PDF version of the portfolio.
+The design of the generated PDF is determined by the `DEFAULT_PDF_TEMPLATE` setting controlled by the admin.
 - **Secure Admin Dashboard**: A protected section of the application with a clean, intuitive interface for all content management and analytics viewing.